habitat-sh/habitat/www/source/blog/2018-02-17-patching-source.html.md

 ## Summary

-Habitat excels at packaging modern frameworks and legacy applications.
+Chef Habitat excels at packaging modern frameworks and legacy applications.
 In either situation your package may require skills with debugging or patching.
 Knowing how to use `diff` and `patch` to fix source code is essential when packaging unmaintained libraries.
-Using Habitat's `attach` function during build phase callbacks enables you to explore and interactively develop solutions.
+Using Chef Habitat's `attach` function during build phase callbacks enables you to explore and interactively develop solutions.

 Good luck and happy packaging!